polkachu/axelar-operator/README.md

 | kava      | Yes        | NA              | NA                            | See our [Cosmos Ansible Repo](https://github.com/polkachu/cosmos-validators) |
 | Moonbeam  | Yes        | `moonbeam.yml`  | Update version & run playbook |                                                                              |
 | Polygon   | WIP        |                 |                               |                                                                              |

+## Note

+The mainnet version of the deployment script is fully tested with our own deployed nodes.

+The testnet version of the deployment script is never fully tested.
+The script has all the right testnet vars based on our understanding, but please verify before blindly using it.
+Feel free to send a PR if you find a bug.
+Thanks!